Genaker/CloudFlare_FPC_Worker/README.md

 ![image](https://github.com/user-attachments/assets/2b6efc70-99ae-49a7-bbba-3eb4f174e636)

 Also, Enable CF Cache Reserve to increase edge cache HIT rate.
-Also, exclude media and static from the cache reserve.
+You can exclude media and static from the cache reserve to reduce CF costs.
+However, cache reserve is a nice stuff, and you can benefit from storing images in it.

 ![image](https://github.com/user-attachments/assets/0c1bc4df-483e-45c8-b3a2-44cfe6dab817)